amgadellaboudy/Portfolio/README.md

 # Readme
 Some projects I have worked on through my data science/ machine learning career that I am able to show publicly can be seen above.
 A summary of these, as well as some of the ones in which I cannot share the code for, are listed below.
+These projects were completed between 2017- Present.

 Skill | Domain | Project Name | Tools Used
 --- | --- | --- | ---